-Name Rachel Lee-Yin Tan, BA Contact racheltanleeyin@u.nus.edu (pronouns: she/her/hers) Biosketch My research interest lies in HRQoL measurement and health services research, with focus on children's health.
+Rachel Lee-Yin Tan, BA

+racheltanleeyin@u.nus.edu (pronouns: she/her/hers)

+My research interest lies in HRQoL measurement and health services research, with focus on children's health.
 I have a background in psychology having graduated from the University of British Columbia with a BA (Hons).
 As a PhD student with the National University of Singapore, I received specific training on survey design, program effectiveness analysis, and patient-reported outcomes assessment.
 My PhD thesis aims to make available a local child and adolescent preference-based measure.

-Supervisors (role) Nan Luo, B.Sc., M.Sc., Ph.D.
-(Supervisor) Kavita Venkataraman, MBBS, PG DHA, PhD (Chair) Mihir Gandhi, CSci, CStat, PhD (Co-chair) Year & Location Expected completion in 2024, Health Systems and Behavioural Sciences, School of Public Health, National University of Singapore (NUS), Singapore PhD abstract Preference-based measures (PBMs) for measuring health-related quality of life (HRQoL) provide a convenient approach to derive health state values for the calculation of quality-adjusted life-years (QALYs) needed for cost-utility analysis (CUA) of health interventions or technologies.
+Nan Luo, B.Sc., M.Sc., Ph.D.
+(Supervisor) Kavita Venkataraman, MBBS, PG DHA, PhD (Chair) Mihir Gandhi, CSci, CStat, PhD (Co-chair)

+Expected completion in 2024, Health Systems and Behavioural Sciences, School of Public Health, National University of Singapore (NUS), Singapore

+Preference-based measures (PBMs) for measuring health-related quality of life (HRQoL) provide a convenient approach to derive health state values for the calculation of quality-adjusted life-years (QALYs) needed for costutility analysis (CUA) of health interventions or technologies.
 HRQoL data generated from PBMs can also be used to estimate the humanistic disease burden of paediatric conditions.
 To date, no such instrument has been made available for use in paediatrics in Singapore.
 EQ-5D-Y is a PBM suitable for use by children and adolescents.
 EQ-5D-Y has demonstrated good measurement properties in multiple paediatric populations.
 However, whether the EQ-5D-Y is valid, reliable and responsive in Singapore is unknown.
 In addition, no value set has been developed for EQ-5D-Y for use in the local context.
 Local value sets are preferred for calculation of QALYs in CUA.
-The overall aim of my project is to make preference-based HRQoL instruments available for use in paediatrics in Singapore; 2) to assess measurement properties including validity, reliability, and feasibility of EQ-5D-Y in children and adolescents with asthma and eczema in Singapore; 3) to develop a local EQ-5D-Y value set for use in Singapore.
+The overall aim of my project is to make preference-based HRQoL instruments available for use in paediatrics in Singapore.
+The specific aims of the project are: 1) to culturally adapt EQ-5D-Y or use in paediatrics in Singapore; 2) to assess measurement properties including validity, reliability, and feasibility of EQ-5D-Y in children and adolescents with asthma and eczema in Singapore; 3) to develop a local EQ-5D-Y value set for use in Singapore.
 The project will be conducted in two phases.
 In the first phase, EQ-5D-Y will be culturally adapted for use in Singapore following the standardised translation protocol provided by the EuroQol Group.
 In the second phase, validation of the EQ-5D-Y in children and adolescents with asthma and eczema will be conducted.
-Concurrently, valuation will be done for EQ-5D-Y in the local public to develop an EQ-5D-Y value set for use in Singapore following the EuroQoL Group.
-EQ papers (DOI) doi.org/10.1016/j.jval.2021.02.003; doi.org/10.1007/s40273-019-00854-w; doi.org/10.1007/s40271-020-00452-5; doi.org/10.1007/s40271-020-00466-z; doi.org/10.1007/s40271-018-00354-7; doi.org/10.1007/s11136-020-02644-w; doi.org/10.1007/s10198-019-01156-w; doi.org/10.1007/s10198-022-01479-1; doi.org/10.1007/s40271-020-00452-5 EQ grants (role) Working groups Descriptive Systems, Valuation, Population & Health Systems, Youth, Health & Wellbeing
+Concurrently, valuation will be done for EQ-5D-Y in the local public to develop an EQ-5D-Y value set for use in Singapore following the EQ-5D-Y valuation protocol recommended by the EuroQoL Group.

+- doi.org/10.1016/j.jval.2021.02.003

+- doi.org/10.1007/s40273-019-00854-w

+- doi.org/10.1007/s40271-020-00452-5

+- doi.org/10.1007/s40271-020-00466-z

+- doi.org/10.1007/s40271-018-00354-7

+- doi.org/10.1007/s11136-020-02644-w

+- doi.org/10.1007/s10198-019-01156-w

+- doi.org/10.1007/s10198-022-01479-1

+- doi.org/10.1007/s40271-020-00452-5